Wouldn’t it be great if after adding content to your site, the following happened … all from your page URL:

 Why Do You Need To Use Permalinks?

-Hopefully, by now you are probably aware that, WordPress is one of the best Content Management Systems available when it comes to publishing search optimized content.
+As you have probably heard by now, WordPress is one of the best Content Management Systems available when it comes to publishing search engines optimized content.

-WordPress is not only well optimized right out of the box, but there are SEO plugins you can use that will help to fine tuned its SEO aspect further.
+WordPress is not only well optimized right out of the box, but the SEO aspect can be easily finetuned with SEO plugins.

-If you focus on the SEO aspect of your site, then you cannot ignore the importance of your URLs.
-Google places considerable weight on the structure of your site’s URLs when indexing its content.
+If you focus on the SEO aspect of your website, then you should not ignore the importance of your site’s URLs.
+Google tends to pay special attention to the structure of URLs when indexing content.

-Permalinks are used to make the links on your site into memorable and more “search engine friendly” URLs.
-Permalinks also improve the usability, aesthetics, and forward-compatibility of your links.
+Permalinks can be used to turn links on your site into “prettier” and more “search engine friendly” URLs.
+Permalinks can also improve the usability, aesthetics, and forward-compatibility of your links.

-Now … let’s turn our attention to why you should use permalinks in WordPress.
+Now … let’s see why you should configure your permalinks in WordPress.

-By default, a WordPress installation uses a URL structure for your posts that isn’t very search engine friendly and looks like this …
+Typically, a default WordPress installation uses a non-search engine friendly URL structure for your posts that looks like this …

-Although these sites are getting their content indexed on search engines, the owners of these sites are missing out on extra SEO benefits.
+Although Google is clearly still indexing the above sites, the owners of these sites are potentially missing out on additional SEO benefits.

-To get optimal SEO benefit out of using and improve your site’s rankings, you should set up your permalinks structure to make it more search engine-friendly by displaying relevant keywords in your URL, instead of meaningless characters.
+To get the maximum SEO benefit from using WordPress and improve your site’s rankings, you should set up your permalinks structure to make it more search engine-friendly by displaying relevant keywords in your URL, instead of meaningless characters.

-WordPress lets you create a custom URL structure for your published and archived posts, so your content can easily go from something that is non-SEO friendly like this …
+WordPress lets you create a custom URL structure for your published and archived posts, so your content can go from this …

-Log into your WP admin and select Settings > Permalinks …
+From your WP dashboard menu, click on Settings > Permalinks …

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
 We want to create a “pretty” permalink instead for our posts.
-To do this, we need to specify a different Permalink structure than the default.
+To do this, we will need to specify a different Permalink structure than the default one.

 If you use the custom permalink structure shown in the example above, your URL would look something like this: